nymtech/ledger-covid-passport/README.md

 > **Note:** the local dev server runs on HTTPS because this is the only way the camera video stream is allowed to be consumed by the browser's script

+## Coconut CLI and WASM playground

+A CLI for experimenting with Coconut can be found in [packages/coconut-cli](packages/coconut-cli) with a similar tool that runs the Coconut WASM package in the browser ([packages/coconut-wasm/www](packages/coconut-wasm/www)).